playwright-source/TestersHUB/README.md

 License
 Features
 End-to-End Testing: Automated UI testing for web applications using * * Playwright.
 BDD Style: Cucumber enables tests to be written in plain language using the Gherkin syntax.
-TypeScript: Type-safe code with support for modern JavaScript features.

 Cross-Browser Testing: Run tests across Chromium, Firefox, and WebKit browsers.
 Report Generation: Generates reports for test results.
 Project Structure
 The core directories and files are organized as follows: